eric829/HIMYM/README.md

 # HIMYM
-## This is a website collect all Scripts for The film "How I Met Your Mother"
+## This is a website collect all Scripts for the Series "How I Met Your Mother"